Govindudu Andarivadele: Filming

 The film was shot on a specially-built set at Ramanaidu Studios, (left to right) in London and in Petra, Jordan, finishing in late September 2014.
 The majority of the film was shot on the house set, while a quarter of the film, including two songs, were shot in the other two places.

 The next schedule began in London on 22 August 2014.
 A romantic song was shot on Charan and Kajal in early September 2014 in Jordan.
 After its completion, a song was shot with the lead pair in London.
 The production unit returned to Hyderabad on 14 September 2014.
 A quarter of the film was shot in London.
 Charan's introduction scene was shot at the Pennine Way Stadium, and a rugby match was shot at the Rugby League club in Hemel Hempstead in Hertfordshire in south-eastern England.
 To add some authenticity, the local club captain B. J. Swindells was brought on board.
 Two songs sequences were shot simultaneously in Hyderabad.

 The principal photography ended on 22 September 2014 on completion of the songs shoot.
 However, it was officially announced later that the film would be released without a song which would be shot on 2 and 3 October and then be added to the film.

 Post-production

 The film's dubbing activities commenced at Shabdalaya Studios in Hyderabad on 18 July 2014.
 The supporting cast then dubbed their respective roles.
-Yuvan Shankar Raja started re-recording for the film's first half on 26 August 2014 at his studio in Chennai.
-Srikanth completed dubbing for his role on 10 September 2014 and Charan completed dubbing on 24 September 2014.
 Chiranjeevi personally monitored the post-production works and promotion strategies.
 In an interview with the Deccan Chronicle, Chiranjeevi mentioned that Charan also participated in the production and editing of the film's trailer and took extra care of the trailer's release and had asked him to check if everything was right.
 While shooting two songs at Hyderabad, the post production works were completed.

-A copy of the film was sent to Central Board of Film Certification on 26 September 2014.
-The same day, the film was awarded an 'U/A' certificate instead of a clean 'U' due to some sections and scenes between the lead actors.
-The Board asked the makers to obtain a No Objection Certificate from Animal Welfare Board of India to retain scenes featuring animals.
-They muted a few dialogues as well as "backless" views of the heroine.
-They also insisted on obscuring the brands on alcoholic drinks as well as the display of mandatory warnings "when Srikanth is smoking".
+On 26 September 2014, the film was awarded an 'U/A' certificate by the Central Board of Film Certification instead of a clean 'U' due to some sections and scenes between the lead actors.